 €0 | €300 | €600 | All non-EU flights over 3500 km |

-Keep in mind you may not always be compensated for every flight delay.
-Air Japan isn’t required to pay compensation when extraordinary circumstances beyond their control happen.
-This includes bad weather, airport issues, or air traffic controller strikes.
-In these cases, you will generally not be given compensation as it is not the airline’s fault.
+Be aware you may not always be compensated for every flight delay.
+Air Japan isn’t required to provide compensation when extraordinary circumstances they cannot control happen.
+This includes severe weather conditions, problems at the airport, or air traffic controller strikes.
+In such situations, you will usually not be compensated as it is not the airline’s fault.

 Air Japan Compensation for Flight Cancellation

-EU Regulation 261/2004 states that airlines have to inform passengers of cancellations at least 14 days before departure.
-If the airline fails to notify you in time, you could qualify for flight cancellation compensation ranging from €250 to €600 per passenger, based on the flight distance.
-However, if the airline provides you with an alternate flight, it could potentially avoid paying compensation for the cancelled flight if the following conditions are met:
+European Union Regulation 261/2004 states that airlines are required to inform passengers of cancellations at least 14 days before departure.
+If the airline doesn’t provide timely notification, you may be entitled to flight cancellation compensation ranging from €250 to €600 per passenger, based on the distance of the flight.
+Nonetheless, if the airline provides you with an alternate flight, it may avoid paying compensation for the cancelled flight if the following conditions are met:

 Advance Notice | Re-routing Requirements |